JeffersonLab/clas12-timeline/qa-physics/README.md

   * `getListOfDSTs.sh [dataset]` (takes some time to run)
   * `integrityCheck.sh [dataset]`
 * perform the manual QA (see QA procedure below)
-* if this is the **FINAL** version of the timeline:
-  * release timeline to main run group's directory: use `releaseTimelines.sh`
-  * the variable `$TIMELINEDIR` should point to the webserver directory
-  * **WARNING:** this is where we store "final" versions of QA timelines; only run `releaseTimelines.sh` if you are certain they are ready for release

 ## Automatic QA Procedure and Script Details
 * The automatic QA is executed by `../bin/run-monitoring.sh` followed by `../bin/run-physics-timelines.sh`;